 And not just that, it’s better to live in a country that feels at ease with itself, rather than one that’s fighting a permanent culture war like the USA has over the past 30 years.

 3. Integration through intermarriage.
 Britain’s two main Muslim ethnicities are people of Pakistani and Bangladeshi descent.
 Within these groups, over 95% of marriages are to people of the same ethnicity.
-If more married within the wider community, it would help integration in two ways: firstly because children born from these marriages would be of mixed ethnicity; and secondly because more Muslims would have white people in their extended families, and more whites would have Muslims in their extended families.
+If more married within the wider community, it would help integration in two ways: firstly because children born from these marriages would be of mixed ethnicity; and secondly because more Muslims would have non-Muslim people in their extended families, and more non-Muslims would have Muslims in their extended families.

 There’s also the issue that may Muslims see themselves as being apart from and separate to the mainstream of British society.
 As a commenter on the Guardian put it: